 Rod writes and speaks about first aid, disaster response and preparedness, and emergency medical services.
-His experience with disasters and major events includes emergency medical planning and response for Super Bowl 50, hurricanes Katrina and Ike, coordinating responders for Superstorm Sandy, tsunami preparedness and many wildfires.
+His experience with disasters and major events includes emergency medical planning and response for Super Bowl 50, hurricane Katrina, hurricane Ike, coordinating responders for hurricane Sandy, tsunami preparedness, and many wildfires.

 Rod regularly contributes to newspapers, magazines, websites and national EMS trade publications.
 He was a featured guest on CNN Radio and on "Fox News Live with Jamie Colby."

-Rod is chair of the Emergency Medical Services Advisory Council in San Francisco and served on the advisory committee for the paramedic program at California State University, Stanislaus.
+Rod is a member and former chair of the Emergency Medical Services Advisory Council in San Francisco and served on the advisory committee for the paramedic program at California State University, Stanislaus.
 He trained paramedic preceptors in adult education techniques.
-He developed a curriculum for high performance CPR and rolled out the program to over 350 responders from a dozen different agencies.
+He developed a curriculum for high-performance CPR and rolled out the program to over 350 responders from a dozen different agencies.

 Rod completed his paramedic training in 1991 and has been continuously licensed in California ever since.
 He's been certified in several specialties throughout his career, including emergency medical dispatch, advanced cardiac life support (provider and instructor), international trauma life support, pediatric advanced life support and—of course—CPR.

 Rod graduated magna cum laude from American Intercontinental University with a bachelor's degree in business, focusing on healthcare management.

 First aid covers a wide variety of issues from life-threatening emergencies to minor illnesses and injuries.
 It's important to be self-sufficient, but it's also important to know when to seek professional help.
 Getting the help you need when you need it is about knowing how to call, when to call, and what to do until help gets there.

 Verywell, a Dotdash property, is a friendly resource where you can explore a full spectrum of health and wellness topics, from comprehensive info on medical conditions to useful advice on fitness, nutrition, mental well-being, pregnancy, and more.
 We take a human approach to health and wellness, delivering accessible solutions and offering a welcome alternative to clinical sites.